StanleyWan/CarPrice/README.md

 The dataset has several issues such as missing values, extreme numbers, unusually wide ranges, and fabricated-looking records.
 Below is my initial understanding of the data:

-1. **Missing values** – Many features contain missing data.
+a. **Missing values** – Many features contain missing data.
 A summary table shows both the counts and percentages of missing values for each feature.
-2. **Zero values in numeric features** – Some numeric features contain a large number of zeros.
+b. **Zero values in numeric features** – Some numeric features contain a large number of zeros.
 A summary table highlights this issue.
-3. **Car age range** – The dataset includes vehicles ranging from brand new to over 120 years old.
+c. **Car age range** – The dataset includes vehicles ranging from brand new to over 120 years old.
 Extremely old cars are unrealistic and do not reflect true market prices.
-4. **Odometer values** – While many cars have reasonable mileage (up to 500K), some records report **1M to even 10M miles**, which are clearly unrealistic.
+d. **Odometer values** – While many cars have reasonable mileage (up to 500K), some records report **1M to even 10M miles**, which are clearly unrealistic.
-5. **Extreme prices** – Over 7% of cars are listed as *free*.
+e. **Extreme prices** – Over 7% of cars are listed as *free*.
 On the other hand, some records show extreme prices of **$1M, $10M, or even $100M**, which are almost certainly fabricated.
-6. **Irrelevant features** – Some features, such as `id` and `VIN`, do not provide meaningful information for predicting car prices.
+f. **Irrelevant features** – Some features, such as `id` and `VIN`, do not provide meaningful information for predicting car prices.
-7. **Severely missing features** – The `size` feature has over **70% missing values**, making it practically unusable.
+g. **Severely missing features** – The `size` feature has over **70% missing values**, making it practically unusable.
-8. **Non-standardized text** – Car model names are highly descriptive and inconsistent, making it difficult to reliably identify unique models.
+h. **Non-standardized text** – Car model names are highly descriptive and inconsistent, making it difficult to reliably identify unique models.
-9. **Redundancy** – Certain features disclose overlapping information (e.g., `region` and `state`), leading to redundancy in the dataset.
+i. **Redundancy** – Certain features disclose overlapping information (e.g., `region` and `state`), leading to redundancy in the dataset.

-•	Raw dataset: 426,000 rows × 18 columns.
-•	Features include id, region, price, year, manufacturer, model, condition, cylinders, fuel, odometer, title_state, transmission, VIN, drive, type, size, paint color, and state.
-•	Some features contain large amount of missing item(figure), like size (70%)(table)
-•	Some features are price unrelated like id,VIN.
-•	Some features are overlapped like region and state
-•	3 numeric features and 15 categorical features
-•	extreme price records exist.
-34930 rocords are $0-$9 and 21 records are more than $100M. (outlier)
-•	the long range in year records.
-It comes from 1900 to 2022 (graph)
-•	4931 records of odometer is from 0-9 miles and 638 records exceed 1M miles(outlier
-•	the name of car model is vague and hard to classify.(example)
-•	Contain some funny records, such as free for a new car etc